8ta4/say/RATIONALE.md

 ## Software

+### Segmentation

+#### File

+Daily segmentation speeds up loading times when using Neovim.

+You can easily access recent transcriptions by opening "today".

+If you need weekly or monthly transcriptions, you can simply concatenate the daily transcriptions.

+This also makes it easy to search for a specific date.

+#### Paragraph

+`say` uses topic segmentation to divide the text.
+When the subject matter of the text changes, `say` creates a new paragraph.

+You can move between paragraphs in Neovim by using its keyboard shortcut.

+#### Line

+`say` displays each sentence on a separate line.

+You can navigate through sentences using Neovim's keyboard shortcuts.

+`say` doesn't prioritize readability for human readers.

+Instead, `say` is designed for interaction with the LLM, which doesn't require traditional readability structures.

 ### Local Storage

 `say` prioritizes user control, so your recordings and transcriptions will be stored locally on your desktop.